Sahara: History

-People lived on the edge of the desert thousands of years ago, since the end of the last glacial period.
+Scientists have identified more than 230 humid periods in North Africa, occurring every 21,000 years for the past eight million years.

+A 2025 study sequenced individuals from Takarkori (7,000 YBP) and discovered that most of their ancestry was from an unknown ancestral North African lineage, related to the African admixture component found in Iberomaurusians.
+According to the study, the Takarkori people were distinct from both contemporary sub-Saharan Africans and non-Africans/Eurasians.
+They had "only a minor component of non-African ancestry" but did "not carry sub-Saharan African ancestry, suggesting that, contrary to previous interpretations, the Green Sahara was not a corridor connecting Northern and sub-Saharan Africa."
+As per Johannes Krause of the Max Planck Institute, one of the authors of the study "The Takarkori lineage likely represents a remnant of the genetic diversity present in northern Africa between 50,000 and 20,000 years ago."

 In the Central Sahara, engraved and painted rock art were created perhaps as early as 10,000 years ago, spanning the Bubaline Period, Kel Essuf Period, Round Head Period, Pastoral Period, Caballine Period, and Cameline Period.
 The Sahara was then a much wetter place than it is today.
 Over 30,000 petroglyphs of river animals such as crocodiles survive, with half found in the Tassili n'Ajjer in southeast Algeria.
 Fossils of dinosaurs, including Afrovenator, Jobaria and Ouranosaurus, have also been found here.
 The modern Sahara, though, is not lush in vegetation, except in the Nile Valley, at a few oases, and in the northern highlands, where Mediterranean plants such as the olive tree are found to grow.
-It was long believed that the region had been this way since about 1600 BCE, after shifts in Earth's axis increased temperatures and decreased precipitation, which led to the abrupt desertification of North Africa about 5,400 years ago.
+Shifts in Earth's axis increased temperatures and decreased precipitation, which caused an abrupt beginning of North Africa desertification about 5,400 years ago.

 Kiffians

 The Kiffian culture is a prehistoric industry, or domain, that existed between 10,000 and 8,000 years ago in the Sahara, during the Neolithic Subpluvial.
 Human remains from this culture were found in 2000 at a site known as Gobero, located in Niger in the Ténéré Desert.
-The site is known as the largest and earliest grave of Stone Age people in the Sahara desert.
+The site is known as the largest and earliest grave of Stone Age people in the Sahara.
 The Kiffians were skilled hunters.
 Bones of many large savannah animals that were discovered in the same area suggest that they lived on the shores of a lake that was present during the Holocene Wet Phase, a period when the Sahara was verdant and wet.
 The Kiffian people were tall, standing over six feet in height.
 Craniometric analysis indicates that this early Holocene population was closely related to the Late Pleistocene Iberomaurusians and early Holocene Capsians of the Maghreb, as well as mid-Holocene Mechta groups.
 Traces of the Kiffian culture do not exist after 8,000 years ago, as the Sahara went through a dry period for the next thousand years.
 After this time, the Tenerian culture colonized the area.